The following MLS Rules changes will be effective May 1, 2020

-7.9.1 Modification of DOM for Exempted Listings.
+7.9.1.
+Modification of DOM for Exempted Listing.
 Adoption of this Rule is at the discretion of the MLS and requires use of an Authorization to Exclude Listing from the MLS form.
 Said form to include a statement on the requirements to recalculate Days on Market and a reference to this section of the MLS Rules.
 DOM stands for Days on Market, not Days on MLS.
-The DOM calculated in the MLS and reported to various internet sites will be when marketing begins.
-As a general rule the first Day on Market will be the beginning date of the Listing Agreement, which is either the beginning date identified on the agreement, or the date of the last signature required to make the listing agreement valid, whichever is later.
+The DOM calculated in the MLS and reported to the various internet sites will be when marketing begins.
+As a general rule the first Day on Market will be the beginning date identified on the agreement, or the date of the last signature required to make the listing agreement valid, whichever is later.
 The DOM may be modified as long as no marketing of the property occurs and the qualifying Authorization to Exclude Listing from the MLS form (contact your MLS for the form) is utilized.
 Marketing is identified as:

 - a.
 Any communication made, to the public, containing any information, details, price or terms of any potential sale of the Property, or any communication made to the public regarding the Brokerage firm or Agent’s representation of the seller.
 Marketing includes, but is not limited to: 1) Sign on the property; 2) Internet Website posts; 3) Social Media Posts; 4) Flyers or Advertising; 5) Open Houses.

 7.22.1.
 Extension for Protected Buyer.
 In the event a listing broker’s listing has been cancelled or expired but a commission extension right for a protected buyer has been timely activated in the listing agreement and listing broker represents seller in said transaction, listing broker may be considered the “listing broker” for MLS reporting of sale as long as satisfactory documentation is presented to MLS.